MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extension-alias.md

 az lsgroups
 ```

-This type of alias is most useful when you will be working with commands that don't take arguments, but you have a standard way that you want to format the output or specific parts of the response that you want to inspect.
+This type of alias is most useful when you have a command you run often and want a short name for it.

 ## Create an alias command with arguments

 You can also add positional arguments to an alias command, by including them as `{{ arg_name }}` in the alias name.
-The whitespace inside of the curly braces is required.
+The whitespace in the curly braces is required.

 ```
 [alias_name {{ arg1 }} {{ arg2 }} ...]
 command = invoke_including_args
 ```

-This is the type of alias which you will be writing most often, taking advantage of the brevity offered by aliases while allowing for any arguments that need to be changed between command invokes.
-These arguments can appear anywhere inside of the invoked command, and don't have to correspond to arguments of the original command.
+You will be working with these types of aliases frequently to take advantage of brevity while still allowing arguments to be specified.
+These arguments can appear anywhere in the invoked command, and don't have to correspond to arguments of the original command.

 In the following command, the name of a resource group and VM are used and the first available public IP address of the VM is returned.